RobinWeitzel/nn-project/_posts/2019-04-16-encoding-a-move-p1.md

 ---
 layout: post
-title:  "Encoding a Move"
+title:  "Encoding a Move - Part 1"
 date:   2019-04-16 10:54:00 +0200
 mathjax: true
-categories: project
+tags: project encoding
 ---
 When training a computer to describe chess moves, we first need to tell the computer what move is on board.
 The easiest solution is to simply take a picture of the board state before and after a move and let the neural network train on this.